Radio Televisyen Malaysia: Visual identity

 The RTM logo appears in numerous settings to identify the broadcaster.
 It introduced its first corporate logo in 1957, 11 years after it started its radio broadcast.
 The Radio Malaya logo consisted of the 'R' and 'M' letters which situated inside the black and white circle.
 The logo design remains unchanged even after Radio Malaya renamed as Radio Malaysia following the establishment of Malaysia on 16 September 1963 and continued to be used until 1969.
 When Televisyen Malaysia started operations on 28 December 1963, it adopted its first logo.
 The contour of the Televisyen Malaysia's logo consists of a star lies in a black circle surrounded by a blazing fire rendered in white and orange.

 Upon the merger of Radio Malaysia and Televisyen Malaysia to become RTM in 1969, the broadcaster adopted its first corporate logo, with the RTM name was stylized in lowercase title, which was continued to be used to this day.
 The logo has since been redesigned a number of times, most recently in 2021 with the current logo was redesigned from the 2004 logo to work across media.
 From 1969, there have been five different RTM logos.
 The first logo of the network was used from 1969 to 1978.
-The second logo was used from 1978 to 1987, which referred as the eye, similar to the CBS eye logo; while the third from 1987 to 2004 and the fourth from 2004 to 2021.
+The second logo was used from 1978 to 1987, which referred as the eye, similar to the CBS eye logo.

+The third logo, used from 1987 to 2004, was unveiled on 27 December 1987, the 24th anniversary of Malaysian television and the 25th of RTM as a whole.
+The logo features a wireframe globe, accompanied by the RTM wordmark in the middle, represent Malaysia as a well-known country.
+The globe includes latitude and longitude lines, representing RTM becoming a regional media outlet to promote the country's positioning in the international community.
+The square represents a television screen, a microphone and broadcasting technology.
+The four colours of the logo have a meaning: gold for Malaysia's governance, dark blue for peace, well-being and prosperity, white for purity, sincerity and loyalty and silver for RTM's relationship with the audience.

+The fourth was used from 2004 to 2021.
 The fifth and current logo was adopted in April 2021.
 RTM also used numerous slogans for its identity.
 Its main corporate slogan, "Teman Setia Anda" ("Your Loyal Companion") was used since 1987.

 Radio Malaya and Radio Malaysia logo, used from 1957 until 1969.

 Televisyen Malaysia logo, used from 1963 until 1969.

 RTM's first logo, used from 1969 until 1978.

 RTM's second logo, used from 1978 until 1987.

 RTM's third logo, used from 1987 until 2004.

 RTM's fourth logo, used from 2004 until 2021.

 RTM's fifth and current logo, used since 2021.